 Chris and I have each dreamed about moving to the country and owning land for as long as we can remember.
 After we finally made the leap last spring, for the first few months, loved ones asked, “Are you happy?”
 In a few weeks, our answer shifted from a tentative to emphatic “Yes!” as we realized we were as in love with the country life as we’d hoped.

 Getting what you wish for can be harder than expected, but while Chris and I have learned plenty of lessons out here, the move was surprisingly easy for us, possibly because we did it at the right time and for the right reasons.

 Several things put us personally in the right place to make this move successful:

 - We have an established and awesome circle of friends.
-There are far fewer social settings out here, and people can take a while to warm up to outsiders.
+There are far fewer social settings out here.
 Visits to and from loved ones carry us through longer stretches of solitude.

 - Our careers could move with us.
 We wanted to maintain our income since we’re not planning a big, off-grid shift (see our philosophy).
 It would be a bad idea to move to the country expecting anything like the city’s frontier of career opportunities.

 - We’ve had our fill of nightlife.
 These days, we’re stoked about a night of pizza and minigolf in Pigeon Forge or a jigsaw puzzle and a boxing match on TV at the dome.

 Additionally, our reasons for moving came from a place of peace and happiness:

 - Desire to be around fewer crowds and less traffic

 - Sense of adventure, trying something new and different